EOSIO/eosio.contracts/telos.free/telos.free.configure_rc.md

-## Action - `{{ telos.free.configure_rc }}`
+## Action - `{{ telos.free.configure }}`

-This human-language contract for the telos.free action CONFIGURE is legally binding and can be used in the event of a dispute.
+This human-language contract for the `telos.free` action `configure()` is legally binding and can be used in the event of a dispute.
 Disputes shall be settled through arbitration by Telos Elected Arbitrators as described in the Telos Blockchain Network Operating Agreement and the Telos Blockchain Network Arbitration Rules and Procedures.

 ### Parameters